Environment variable issues with "sudo" & "apt-get" duo

 really painful.

-Update: After looking into the changelog for sudo
+Update: After looking into the changelog for sudo, I have

 found that a env_reset which removes all enviroment variables (expect